Welcome

 Helping to create a pattern of regular attendance is the responsibility of parents, pupils and all members of school staff.

-Any absence affects the pattern of a child’s schooling and regular absence will seriously affect their learning.
+Any absence affects the routine of a child’s schooling and regular absence will seriously affect their learning journey and ability to progress.
 Any pupil’s absence or late arrival disrupts teaching routines and so may affect the learning of others in the same class.
-Ensuring a child’s regular attendance at school is a parental responsibility and allowing absence from school without a good reason creates an offence in law and may result in prosecution.
+Ensuring a child’s regular attendance at school is a parental responsibility and allowing absence from school, without a good reason, creates an offence in law and may result in prosecution.

 Every half-day absence from school has to be classified by the school (not by the parent), as either authorised or unauthorised.
 This is why information about the cause of any absence is always required.
 Each half-day is known as a ‘session’.